-sample(u, c) Input argument u is a continuous-time expression according to section 3.8.4. • () •) The optional input argument c is of type Clock.
-The operator returns a clocked variable that has c as associated clock and has the value of the left limit of u when c is active (that is the value of u just before the event of c is triggered).
-If argument c is not provided, it is inferred, see section 16.7.5.
-[Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the continuous-time and the clocked partition.
+sample(u, clock) Input argument u is a continuous-time expression according to section 3.8.4.
+The optional input argument clock is of type Clock, and can in a call be given as a named argument (with the name clock), or as positional argument.
+The operator returns a clocked variable that has clock as associated clock and has the value of the left limit of u when clock is active (that is the value of u just before the event of c is triggered).
+If argument clock is not provided, it is inferred, see section 16.7.5.
+Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the continuous-time and the clocked partition.
 This corresponds to the reality, where a sampled data system cannot act infinitely fast and even for a very idealized simulation, an infinitesimal small delay is present.
 The consequences for the sorting are discussed below.
 Input argument u can be a general expression, because the argument is continuous-time and therefore has always a value.
 It can also be a constant, a parameter or a piecewise constant expression.
-Note that sample() is an overloaded function: If sample() has two input arguments and the second argument is of type Real, it is the operator from section 3.7.3.
-If sample() has one input argument, or it has two input argu- ments and the second argument if of type Clock, it is the base-clock conversion operator from this section.] hold(u) Input argument u is a clocked Component Expression (see section 16.2.3) or a parameter expression.
+Note that sample () is an overloaded function: If sample () has two positional input arguments and the second argument is of type Real, it is the operator from section 3.7.3.
+If sample() has one input argument, or it has two input argu- ments and the second argument if of type Clock, it is the base-clock conversion operator from this section.]

+hold(u) Input argument u is a clocked Component Expression (see section 16.2.3) or a parameter expression.
 The operator returns a piecewise constant signal of the same type of u.
 When the clock of u ticks, the operator returns u and otherwise returns the value of u from the last clock activation.
 Before the first clock activation of u, the operator returns the start value of u, see section 16.9.
-Since the input argument is not defined before the first tick of the clock of u, the restriction is present, that it must be a Component Expression (or a parameter expression), in order that the initial value of u can be used in such a case.]
+[Since the input argument is not defined before the first tick of the clock of u, the restriction is present, that it must be a Component Expression (or a parameter expression), in order that the initial value of u can be used in such a case.]